DCMZ88/internship/Week 9/README.md

 This means that $F_n=0$, as the 'Ground Truth' will be a subset of the labels from the VLM.

 Hence, to obtain the False Negatives ( $F_n$ ),
-1. I will run the dataset over a standard Object Detection model to obtain the labels.
+1. Compare the 'Ground Truths' amongst all the different models
-2. Run the labels through the 'Ground Truths' to filter out the False Negatives.
+2. Run the labels through the 'Ground Truths' to filter out the False Negatives for each model.
-3. Calculate the recall values.
+3. Calculate the recall values for each model respectively.
 > Note: Precision values remains the same as it is only dependent on the output of the VLM.